Chalarangelo/30-seconds-of-code/snippets/FileDrop.md

   The variables `dragCounter` and `drag` are used to determine if a file is being dragged, while `filename` is used to store the dropped file's name.
 - Create the `handleDrag`, `handleDragIn`, `handleDragOut` and `handleDrop` methods to handle drag and drop functionality, bind them to the component's context.
 - Each of the methods will handle a specific event, the listeners for which are created and removed in the `React.useEffect()` hook and its attached `cleanup()` method.
-- `handleDrag` prevents the browser from opening the dragged file, `handleDragIn` and `handleDragOut` handle the dragged file entering and exiting the component, while `handleDrop` handles the file being dropped and passes it to `props.handleDrop`.
+- `handleDrag` prevents the browser from opening the dragged file, `handleDragIn` and `handleDragOut` handle the dragged file entering and exiting the component, while `handleDrop` handles the file being dropped and passes it to `onDrop`.
 - Return an appropriately styled `<div>` and use `drag` and `filename` to determine its contents and style.
 - Finally, bind the `ref` of the created `<div>` to `dropRef`.